legion-platform/legion/docs/source/comp_model_feedback.rst

     Add example of response

-These requests and responses are being persisted on external storage (e.g. on S3) in two files.
+Requests and responses are persisted in two buckets on S3.
+(File name ~= ``/request_response/income/1.1/year=2019/month=07/day=24/2019072414_4.json``)

-First file contains meta information about request and response (name should look like ``/request_response/income/1.1/year=2019/month=07/day=24/2019072414_4.json``) in the following format:
+The first file contains meta-information about request and response:

 .. code-block:: json